ManchesterRoboticsLtd/TE3001B_Robotics_Foundation_2024/README.md

   *	Activity 2: Launch Files
   * Q&A

   **Mini challenge:** Generate a node that send a signal to another node to process it.
+The mini challenge and further instructions for this session is located in the folder Challenge.

   **Requirements:** Computer with access to Zoom, Ubuntu 22.04 and ROS Melodic Installed (Full installation).
 In case Ubuntu 22.04 cannot be installed, MCR2 offers a Virtual Machine with ROS preinstalled (installation instructions in Week 1 Folder).